BelenVN/BelenVN/README.md

 ## 🖖🏼Hello!

-I am a recently graduated Spanish junior Data Analyst willing to work and keep learning.
+I am a recently graduated junior Data Analyst willing to work and keep learning.

 ## 🌸 About Me: